Advisors play an important role in the functioning and development of our students and registered student organizations (RSO).

 - Assisting with the administration of the financial affairs of the group

 Advisors take on different responsibilities depending on the needs of their organization.
+Advisors and student organizations should make needs and expectations known at the start of their partnership and establish regular times and means of communication early on.
 Some advisors are more involved in organizational planning and problem-solving, while others take more of a step back.
-Is it important to remember that an advisor is NOT a supervisor.
-Here are some of the common roles of advisors:
+It is important to remember that an advisor is NOT a supervisor.
+Here are some common roles of advisors:

 - Mentor